 accompanied by a proof of purchase from one of the sponsors' products.
 These included Findus Foods, Weetabix, Galaxy Chocolate, VP Wines, Nabisco Shredded Wheat, Libby's tinned foods, Brands Foods, SPC Fruit and Alberto

 VO5 shampoo.
 Sack-loads of labels were later taken round to the advertisers to prove its effectiveness.
-There is a photo of Terry with his partner Alan Slaight and one day's entries to Cash Casino
+There is a photo of Terry with his partner Allan Slaight and one day's entries to Cash Casino

 Bill Hearne launches Caroline Cash Casino.
 The mystery noise was a camera shutter.
 Mrs Barton of Barrow-in-Furness won £460 for correctly identifying it.
 Later competitions had rhyming clues instead of a sound effect,